 - Machines don’t have the common sense needed to interact with human drivers (60% agreed).

 More people were convinced self-driving cars don’t have common sense than were certain they don’t have emotions so they could be better drivers.
-Attitudes or openness to driverless cars varied but most people had reservations about them:
+Attitudes or openness to driverless cars varied but most people were doubtful:

 - 26% said they are comfortable (totally, very, or quite) with using one